samhains/samhains.github.io/blog/_posts/intro-fab/2017-11-29-telephone-enclosure.md

 ![](/blog/assets/fab_enclosure/8.jpg)

 It works!

 ![](/blog/assets/fab_enclosure/9.jpg)

 **CONCLUSION**

-I am considering wiring up the Arduino directly to the 'bells', however I'm not sure this is the best use of a half-day/days work.
+I am considering wiring up the Arduino directly to the 'bells' instead of faking the 'ring' with speakers, however I'm not sure this is the best use of a half-day/days work.
 The case seems to create a nice amount of resonance, even without 'speaker holes'.